DiegoMecke/Master_DataAnalytics/README.md

 This repository is a collection of some of my past projects in Machine Learning.

-In general, the pytorch projects are less but more complex (including a 1 year research with some of my colleges and my master thesis first steps on Active Learning), while the tensorflow projects are shorter but are more and tackle a wider range of subtopics of the Machine Learning field.
+In general, there are less pytorch projects but they are more complex (including a 1 year research with some of my colleges and my master thesis on Active Learning), while the tensorflow projects are shorter but are more and tackle a wider range of subtopics of the Machine Learning field.

 Most of the projects will be done in python notebooks to facilitate the explanation of the project setting, the code developed and the explanation of the conclusions.